Death by sawing: Simon the Zealot

+Conus and his son

 According to the Acta Sanctorum, after his wife's death in the age of Domitian, Conus went with his 7-year-old son into a desert.
 He destroyed several pagan idols in Cogni, Asia Minor (Anatolia).
 When caught, he and his son were tortured by starvation and fire, and were finally put to the saw, praying while they died.